Kay-ddggxh/chirpy_chooks/README.md

 This a Django based (fictional!) e-commerce application which is the last of 5 required [Code Institute](https://codeinstitute.net/ie/) portfolio projects.

 Chirpy Chooks is the online store of a small business based in the West of Ireland, specialising in live poultry.
 The store offers a variety of laying hens, broiler chickens and laying ducks.
-It also offers delivery options within a certain radius (for the sake of simplicity this is based on counties rather than actual distances) and otherwise in-store collections.
+Currently the business offers in-store collection of orders only with a limited range of hoome delivery planned for the future.
 On their site, Chirpy Chooks also host a forum about all things poultry.
 Articles published by the business itself are posted on a regular basis, offering helpful advice about poultry keeping, interesting facts about different breeds or the latest recommendations on feeds, bedding, pest control, etc.

 ![responsive mockup](/media/readme/mockup.png)